[Explained] Electric Locomotive Traction System Block Diagram

 Traction Motor

 Generally, the modern locomotive system uses a three-phase asynchronous motor or induction motor.
-Induction motors provide a very good speed regulation, regenerative braking, high acceleration, etc.
+Induction motors provide very good speed regulation, regenerative braking, high acceleration, etc.

 Single Phase Inverter